 All goods will be subject to duties and other charges when they enter the EU, or enter the UK from the EU.

-The API allows traders to send and receive arrival and departure notifications for CTC movements.
+The CTC Traders API allows traders to send and receive arrival and departure notifications for Great Britain and Northern Ireland movements.

 Replacing the NCTS XML API